natalieivy/session-6/readme.md

 Break down the template into a separate file:

-js > recipes > recipe-list.template.html
+public > includes > recipes.html

-`templateUrl: 'js/recipes/recipe-list.template.html',`
+`templateUrl: 'includes/recipes.html',`

 ### Format the recipes